mongodb-labs/mongo-arrow/bindings/python/docs/source/supported_types.rst

 .. note:: PyMongoArrow does not currently support extension types with Pandas/NumPy or Arrow.
 However, they can be used in schemas.
    This means that ObjectId and Decimal128 are not supported in Pandas DataFrames or Arrow Tables.
-   Instead, the schema type will be converted to a string representation of the type.
+   Instead, the schema type will be converted to a string or object representation of the type.
    For more information see :doc:`extension_types`.

 .. note:: For more information about BSON types, see the